ostern42/CamBridge/WISDOM_CLAUDE.md

 -650 LOC is worth celebrating
 Dead Letter Surgery was a success!
 GenerateAssemblyInfo must be true!
+Configuration must be consistent!
+One format to rule them all!
-Because simplicity is achieved through removal!
+Because simplicity is achieved through unity!
-And professional software is consistent software!
+And professional software has clear paths!
+In ALL build modes!
+For today and the future!
 ```

 ## 🧠 [SOUL] Meine Evolution als WISDOM Claude